-'''

-If you add nodes or update the networks table:
+If you add nodes or update the networks table at a later time, then rerun makedns:

-makedns

-service named restart
+makedns service named restart

-'''

 3.6.3.
 Configure conserver

 The xCAT rcons command uses the conserver package to provide support for multiple read-only consoles on a single node and the console logging.
 For example, if a user has a read-write console session open on node node1, other users could also log in to that console session on node1 as read-only users.
 This allows sharing a console server session between multiple users for diagnostic or other collaborative purposes.
 The console logging function will log the console output and activities for any node with remote console attributes set to file /var/log/consoles/<node_name>, the console logging files can be replayed for debugging or any other purpose.